 There are many reasons why businesses have been slow to upgrade to EMV-ready credit card terminals.
 Instead of helping businesses achieve EMV compliance to effectively stop fraud and reduce the risk of bank-initiated chargebacks, some providers further penalize vulnerable businesses that haven’t upgraded in the form of an EMV non-compliance fee.

-It’s a legal requirement for your provider to report your revenue to the IRS; however, some unethical providers see this as an opportunity to hit you with a fee.
+It’s a legal requirement for your credit card processing company to report your revenue to the IRS; however, some unethical providers see this as an opportunity to hit you with a fee.
 They get away with this so easily because it seems like a legitimate pass-through fee.

 Your provider shouldn’t be making extra money to fulfill legal obligations, especially since there’s no fee associated with this and it’s out of your business’s control.